unioslo/harbor-cli/README.md

 pip install harbor-cli
 ``` -->

-The name `harbor-cli` is in the process of being taken over on PyPI.
+The name `harbor-cli` is in the process of being acquired from its current owner on PyPI.

 In the meantime, you can install the package from GitHub: